Secure Scattered Memory: Rethinking Secure Enclave Memory with Secret Sharing: Secure Scattered Memory Architecture

 \subsection{SSM Overview}

-Fig. \ref{fig:ssm_OVERALL}(a) depicts a high-level overview of SSM.
-The SSM interface consists of a SSM stash, a SSM map and components for data segmentation and data reconstruction.
-SSM is integrated within the memory controller:
+Fig. \ref{fig:ssm_OVERALL}(a) depicts a high-level overview of SSM and Table \ref{tab:SSM_symbols} lists key parameters that will be frequently referenced in subsequent sections.
+The SSM system consists of the shares cache, data segmentation, and data reconstruction, integrated within the memory controller.

-\isca{\textbf{SSM map:} The SSM map serves the crucial function of recording the locations of data shares scattered across memory, operating through a large mapping table that facilitates a 1-to-K mapping.
-This mapping effectively translates each original address request into a corresponding set of share addresses.
-Compare with the 1-to-1 address mapping found in traditional TLB, SSM's 1-to-K mapping increases the mapping table's size.
-To mitigate this, we employ two techniques.
-Firstly, we adopt a hierarchical storage approach similar to the position map in Path ORAM\cite{ren2013design}, enabling recursive storage across memory for a more compact mapping table.
-Secondly, we utilize a computation-based address mapping technique that leverages hashing to map source address to destination addresses\cite{liang2018memcloak}, significantly reducing the need to store full destination addresses directly in the mapping table.
-These strategies ensure the mapping table's size is efficiently managed, setting it at a scale of megabytes.}

-\isca{\textbf{SSM stash:} In SSM, 'dummy values' are actually shares from other data, employed to obscure memory access patterns and not fitting the conventional definition of 'dummy.'
-Unlike ORAM, where true dummy values, generated by a PRNG, occupy half the memory—thereby increasing storage overhead—SSM avoids such costs (\S\ref{sec:Access_pattern_protection}).
-By repurposing other shares as 'dummy values,' SSM significantly reduces storage overhead compared to Path ORAM.
-The SSM stash serves as a share cache, storing these values to facilitate pre-fetching.
-Upon address mapping, SSM first assesses the presence of shares in the stash; if absent, it then requests memory from the system.
-The impact of stash size on system performance, detailed in \S\ref{sec:Experimental Results}, underscores its efficiency and time-saving role.}

-\textbf{Data segmentation/reconstruction Units:} These units are responsible for breaking down data blocks into secure shares upon write operations and reconstructing the original data from the shares during read operations.
+\textbf{Data segmentation/reconstruction modules:} These modules handle breaking down data blocks into shares during write operations and reconstructing the original data from the shares during read operations.
+Upon each memory access, SSM first checks the shares cache for the required shares.
+If the shares cache does not contain all the needed shares, SSM reads or writes a total of $K$ shares from or to the memory.
+Out of these $K$ shares, $t$ shares are necessary to reconstruct the original data, while the remaining $d$ shares are unused shares used to obfuscate access patterns and prevent attackers from reconstructing the data.
+The unused shares are then stored in the shares cache.

-For each read or write operation, the SSM retrieves $t$ data blocks, which represent the minimum number of shares needed to reconstruct the original data block.
-In an effort to obfuscate access patterns, an additional $d$ dummy data blocks are read alongside the $t$ blocks, resulting in a total of $t+d$ blocks per access.
-These blocks are temporarily stored in the SSM stash.
-Each share within these accessed data blocks undergoes a shuffling process, simultaneously updating the SSM map to reflect the new share locations.
-The operation concludes with these data blocks being written back to memory, ensuring the continued protection of data integrity and privacy.